Refinishing a Desk in Soft Blush Tones

 The pink fits in with the upstairs decor, which truly surprises me, Hubs thinks I should leave this desk on the main floor and work in the light.
 I am determined to have a separate workspace and office downstairs so right after these photos are taken this blush pink desk is going down to the basement.
 I am sure it will add some nice soft tones to my craft area as well.

-Painting Furniture with Chalk Paint
+Desk Makeover with Blush Chalk Paint

 This desk has very clean lines, two little drawers, and long plain feminine legs, I love it.